swepeba/csv2sqlite/README.md

 ![Banner](csv2sqlite-banner.jpg)
 csv2sqlite
 ===================
 csv2sqlite is a fast and simple to use conversion tool that converts the content of one or many CSV files into tables in a SQLite database file.
+Supports [RFC 4180](https://www.ietf.org/rfc/rfc4180.txt).

 * Comma character has to be used between columns.
 * Double quote characters (") can be used to mark the start and end of a column.